-First person: COVID-19 is not a silver lining for the climate, says UN Environment chief
+First Person: COVID-19 is not a silver lining for the climate, says UN Environment chief

-Category: Rights/Justice Hits: 6Greenhouse gas emissions are down and air quality has gone up, as governments react to the COVID-19 pandemic.
+Category: Immigrants & Refugees Hits: 1Greenhouse gas emissions are down and air quality has gone up, as governments react to the COVID-19 pandemic.
 However, the head of the UN Environment Programme (UNEP), Inger Andersen, has cautioned against viewing this as a boon for the environment.
 In this First Person editorial, Ms. Andersen calls instead for a profound, systemic shift to a more sustainable economy that works for both people and the planet.

 Read more https://news.un.org/feed/view/en/story/2020/04/1061082